Table of Contents Show

 Originally the native of Tompiro and Tiwa Americans, this place has ruins of the villages which are the reminders of the Spanish and Pueblo Peoples’ early encounters.
 The monument’s visitor center has a small museum enriched with all the historical information you need.

 It also has a little cozy restaurant to maximize your enjoyment.
 However, it remains closed from November to February.
-You can explore this New Mexico National Park through a map, a trail guide, and Junior Ranger Program from the Ranger’s desk.
+You can explore through a map, a trail guide, and the Junior Ranger Program from the Ranger’s desk.

 4. Bandelier National Monument